ZJU-Automated-Reasoning-Group/canary/README.md

 Lotus is a program analysis, verification, and optimization framework.
 It provides several toolkits that can be used individually or in combination to perform different tasks.
-The current version of Canary has been tested on x86 Linux and ARM Mac using LLVM-12 and LLVM-14 with Z3-4.11.
+The current version has been tested on x86 Linux and ARM Mac using LLVM-12 and LLVM-14 with Z3-4.11.

 ## Major Components

 ### Alias Analysis

-- **DyckAA**: A unification-based, exhaustive alias analysis (See `lib/DyckAA`)
+- **DyckAA**: A unification-based, exhaustive alias analysis (See `lib/Alias/DyckAA`)
 - **CFLAA**: All files in the subfolder are 1:1 copied from LLVM 14.0.6 and are subject to the LLVM license.
   We copy these files as LLVM removed them in the transition from version 14 to 15
-- **Sea-DSA**: A context-sensitive, field-sensitive alias analysis based on Data Structure Analysis (See `lib/seadsa`)
+- **Sea-DSA**: A context-sensitive, field-sensitive alias analysis based on Data Structure Analysis (See `lib/Alias/seadsa`)
-- **Andersen**: Context-insensitive points-to analysis implementation (without on-the-fly callgraph construction)
+- **Andersen**: Context-insensitive points-to analysis implementation (without on-the-fly callgraph construction) (See `lib/Alias/Andersen`)

 ### Constraint Solving